-One thing here: As an unwritten general rule, you compare yourself most with those who are like you.
+One thing here: As an unwritten rule, you compare yourself most with those who are like you.
 You compare yourself against those of the same age, gender, and social status.

 3 Reasons To Stop Comparing Yourself

 How do feel when you come across happy, radiant faces of your social media friends all over your Pinterest and Instagram?
 How do you feel when you see pictures of your Facebook friends holidaying in Machu Picchu, Bora Bora, or Ice Canyon?

 Don’t answer the obvious.
 Instead, read on.

 Comparing has a dark, negative side.
 Here are three reasons why you should stop comparing yourself to others:

 What has happened over the recent years is this: We have started to mistake our Facebook friends as the ones we hang out with.
 And we began to compare our lives with them.
 In real-world, we would have never compared ourselves with them as they are way too different from us.
 This creates the problem of comparing with the incomparable.

 This comparing yourself to others who are better off is upward comparison.
 It is a lousy way to measure your progress.
 Even if you had similar early lives, those you compare with may have grown into different situations and personalities.
 It’s a self-defeating exercise when we compare our abilities and stuffs with such others.
 It discourages.

 Of course, we often tend to forget that our friends post the best of themselves on the social media.
 We don’t see their defeats and failures.
 Oftentimes, they don’t even share with us the trials and pains they went through to reach that happy stage and that happy face.

 So, stop comparing yourself to others because it discourages you.